jseto/web-wish-to-go/src/posts/travel-blog-monetization/how-to-improve-affiliate-marketing.md

   Many readers start to ask questions about the destinations they want to visit just before they are going to travel.
 Many others only read the comments when are ready to travel looking for third party opinions.
 Do not hesitate to answer the comments and add affiliate links to the hotel where you stayed or the tour you took there.
 They trust you and they would like to stay at the same place that you stayed before.

-  This strategy is outlined by Lauren Juliff in [this article about funding travel blogs](https://www.neverendingfootsteps.com/how-to-fund-travel-blog).
+  This strategy is outlined by Lauren Juliff in [this excellent article about funding travel blogs](https://www.neverendingfootsteps.com/how-to-fund-travel-blog).

 - Using a tool to recognize readers intention.